openplans/openblock-old/docs/packages/ebdata.rst

 ==========

 The nlp package contains utilities for detecting locations in text.
-This package is used by blobs, but if you want to use it directly, check out the docstrings for the functions in ``ebdata.parsing.addresses.``
+This package is used by ebdata.blobs_, but if you want to use it directly, check out the docstrings for the functions in ``ebdata.parsing.addresses.``